Transversal numbers of simplicial polytopes, spheres, and pure complexes: Transversal ratios of polytopes

-\begin{lemma} The complex $D(n,d-1)$ is the boundary complex of a simplicial polytope. \end{lemma} \begin{proof} Let $F_1=\{n-1, n\}$, $F_2=\{n-2, n-1,n\}$, $\dots$, $F_{2k-1}=\{n-2k+1, \dots, n\}$, $F_{2k}=\{n-2k, \dots, n\}$.
-It follows from Lemmas \ref{lm: cyclic polytope properties}, \ref{lm: sibling properties}, and \ref{lem:sewing} that here the stars are computed in $D(n, d-1)$.
-The polytopality of $D(n,d-1)$ is then a consequence of \cite{Shemer} and Lemma \ref{lem:sewing}: indeed, to obtain $D(n,d-1)$, we start with (the boundary of) the $d$-simplex (which is a polytope), and at each step we are sewing a new vertex whose position in $\R^d$ is determined by a flag; that is, we are performing an operation that, according to \cite[Lemma 4.4]{Shemer} preserves polytopality. \end{proof}
+here the stars are computed in $D(n, d-1)$.
+The polytopality of $D(n,d-1)$ is then a consequence of \cite{Shemer} and Lemma \ref{lem:sewing}: indeed, to obtain $D(n,d-1)$, we start with (the boundary of) the $d$-simplex (which is a simplicial polytope), and at each step we are sewing a new vertex whose position in $\R^d$ is determined by a flag; that is, we are performing an operation that, according to \cite[Lemma 4.4]{Shemer} preserves polytopality. \end{proof}